 The road you will take is not a planned road.
 There were grasses there before.
 Now it’s gone mostly as people and bikes were taking the grasses away and turning it into a mud road.
-There were green trees all around, some of them were small in stature.
+You will find green trees all around, some of them were small in stature.

 Although I was riding randomly, I stopped when I felt like climbing the stairs of a pagoda.
 All the roads were not passable.
 So, you might get lost in the process.
 However, as there was not always a planned road, you can make your own road (and maybe will get stuck in this process).

 I was driving through all of those, in another world, in another century – wishing the time to hold still.

 What type of bikes to rent in Bagan?

-Either an electronic bike (battery driven) or a bicycle.
+Either an electronic bike (battery driven) aka e-bike or a bicycle.

 What was my preference?

 An electronic bike also known as an e-bike, as riding a bicycle could become arduous under the sun.